Locations:

 Advertisement

-Developmental and intellectual abilities vary significantly depending on the type and severity of the condition.
+Developmental and intellectual abilities vary significantly depending on the type and severity of the disease.
 In most cases, people with PHP have a normal life expectancy compared to people without PHP.
-Your healthcare provider can tell you what to expect in your situation.
+Your healthcare provider can tell you what to expect.

 A note from Cleveland Clinic

-Pseudohypoparathyroidism is a rare condition, so it can be difficult to find others who’re going through the same thing.
+Pseudohypoparathyroidism is a rare condition, so it can be difficult to find others going through the same thing.
 That can feel isolating at times.
-If you or your child received a PHP diagnosis, talk to your healthcare provider about support groups and educational resources.
-These things can help you find ways to improve your symptoms and overall quality of life.
+If you or your child receive a PHP diagnosis, talk to your healthcare provider about support groups and educational resources.
+These can help you find ways to improve your symptoms and overall quality of life.

 Advertisement